 Antarctic sea ice is a crucial component of the climate system.
-In contrast to the rapid sea ice decline in the Arctic, the sea-ice extent of the Antarctic exhibited an overall positive trend during the past four decades (Simmonds, 2015; Comiso et al., 2017), even when taking into consideration the relatively fast decrease observed from 2014 to 2017 (Turner and Comiso, 2017; Parkinson, 2019).
-Potential causes such as the ozone hole (Thompson, 2002; Turner et al., 2009), the interactions of the atmosphere and ocean (Stammerjohn et al., 2008; Meehl et al., 2016), and the basal melting from ice shelves (Bintanja et al., 2013) have been proposed to explain this phenomenon, but a consensus has not been reached yet (Bitz and Polvani, 2012;
+In contrast to the rapid sea-ice decline in the Arctic, the sea-ice extent of the Antarctic has exhibited an overall positive trend during the past 4 decades (Simmonds, 2015; Comiso et al., 2017) even when taking into consideration the relatively fast decrease observed from 2014 to 2017 (Turner and Comiso, 2017; Parkinson, 2019).
+Potential causes such as the ozone hole (Thompson, 2002; Turner et al., 2009), the interactions of the atmosphere and ocean (Stammerjohn et al., 2008; Meehl et al., 2016), and the basal melting from ice shelves (Bintanja et al., 2013) have been proposed to explain this phenomenon, but a consensus has not been reached yet (Bitz and Polvani, 2012; Sigmond and Fyfe, 2014; Swart and Fyfe, 2013; Holland and Kwok, 2012).
+Due to limited ice thickness measurements, previous investigations primarily focused on the change in sea-ice extent or area rather than sea-ice volume.
+However, sea-ice thickness, which deter-

-35 Sigmond and Fyfe, 2014; Swart and Fyfe, 2013; Holland and Kwok, 2012).
-Due to limited ice thickness measurements, previous investigations primarily focused on the change of sea-ice extent or area rather than sea-ice volume.
-However, sea-ice thickness, which determines the sea ice storage of heat and freshwater, is a significant parameter meriting further investigation.
-Understanding the causes of changing sea-ice thickness is vital for both understanding the sea-ice mass change over the past decades and predicting the sea ice change in the Antarctic (Jung et al., 2016).
+2Qingdao Pilot National Laboratory for Marine Science and Technology, Qingdao, China mines the sea-ice storage of heat and freshwater, is a significant parameter meriting further investigation.
+Understanding the causes of changing sea-ice thickness is vital for both understanding the sea-ice mass change over the past decades and predicting the sea-ice change in the Antarctic (Jung et al., 2016).